 What is a Master in Management programme ?

-Masters in Management degrees address all the components of management and business administration.
-It is validated by a Bac+5 visa and the Master's degree delivered by the Ministry of Higher Education, Research and Innovation (MESRI).
+The Master in Management degree addresses all the components of management and business administration.
+This Master's degree is delivered by the French Ministry of Higher Education, Research and Innovation (MESRI).

 For international students, admission is carried out after a 3-year undergraduate degree outside France (Licence degree, Bachelor’s degree, Benke...).
 Year-4 admission to the programme is based on the student's academic record.